mktour-org/ws-server/docs/socket-flow.md

+# open function ws client

-Initially every entrant is subscribed to four topics. so for entry function of WS:
+Initially every entrant is subscribed to one topic, related to the tournament this user currently watches.
+There are 4 topics for each  of events:
+topics:
-1. tournament-games
+1. tournament/id/games
-2. tournament-status
+2. tournament/id/status
-3. tournament-bracket
+3. tournament/id/bracket
-4. tournament-players
+4. tournament/id/players

 .
 This is for open function of WS.
+So we need to receive the watched tournament, and then subscribe!.

 When the socket is closed, you should remember to unsubscribe the user from all the topics!

 ### checking the user status for roles